Burger King AI Scans Employee Souls For Insufficient Joy Levels

 February 28, 2026

 MIAMI, FL — Burger King wants customers to feel special, so they installed robots to force teenagers to act happy.
+The fast-food giant is testing an AI system that monitors employee interactions in real time, scoring workers on friendliness, enthusiasm, and what the company calls “joy metrics.”
 Here are the three new rules for keeping your job under the new artificial intelligence management.

 Inspired by the real story: Burger King is testing an AI system that monitors employee interactions to score them on friendliness.
 Read the full story.